It's heading to auction later this month as part of the Barrett-Jackson Las Vegas sale.

 It’s one of just two classic projects from the company – the first was an equally handsome 1974 BMW 2002 that sold at auction for $125,000 in 2016.
 Alongside the beautiful Bimmer, the NSX showcases the company’s top-of-the-line audio equipment, as well as some impressive performance under the hood.
 We should know, we've driven it.

 Power comes courtesy of a new 3.2-liter supercharged V6, borrowed from a 2004 NSX to replace the original 3.0-liter, 270-horsepower (201-kilowatt) engine.
-This new engine brings the total output to 344 hp (256 kW) and 247 pound-feet (334 Newton-meters) of torque, putting well it within modern sports car standards.
+This new engine brings the total output to 465 hp (346 kW), putting it well within modern sports car standards.
 That newfound performance gives it the ability to sprint to 60 miles per hour (96 kilometers per hour) in just about 4.5 seconds.

 At the rear, new AEM exhaust tips have been fitted to further amplify sound.
 Power is paired to a six-speed manual gearbox, and other performance upgrades include a hand-laid carbon fiber cold-air intake from AEM, KW Variant 3 coilovers, StopTech brakes, and staggered titanium-color Volk wheels wrapped in Michelin Pilot Super Sport tires.